 A third POW who had tried to walk away from the detail told the guards to shoot him, the guards took him back to the Pasay School and strung him up by his thumbs outside the doorway and placed a bottle of beer and sandwich in front of him.
 He was dead by evening.

 The Japanese, knowing the it was just a matter of time before the POWs would be liberated, began to ship large numbers of the POWs to Japan or another occupied country.
-On October 10, 1944, Bruno, with other POWs, was marched to the Port Area of Manila.
-They were scheduled to be boarded onto the Hokusen Maru.
-Since another POWs group had not completely arrived and their ship was ready to sail, Bruno's group was swapped with another POW detachment which was ready to sail.
+On October 11, 1944, Bruno, with other POWs, was marched to the Port Area of Manila.
+They were scheduled to be boarded onto the Hokusen Maru but the entire POW detachment had not arrived at the pier.
+Since another POWs had completely arrived and their ship was not ready to sail, Bruno's group was swapped with the other POW detachment so that the Hokusen Maru could sail.
 Bruno's POW detachment was later boarded onto the Arisan Maru in their place.

 On October 11th, the ship sailed but took a southerly route away from Formosa and dropped anchor in a cove off Palawan Island where it remained for ten days.
 Within the first 48 hours in the ship's hold, five POWs died.
 The POWs managed to wire the ventilation system into the lighting system which brought fresh air into the hold.
+The Japanese had removed the lights from the system, but had not turned off the power.
 When the Japanese discovered what had been done turned off the power.

 The stay in the cove resulted in the ship missing an air raid by American planes on ships in Manila Bay.
 It is known that the ship was attacked once by American planes while in the cove.
 The Arisan Maru returned to the Manila on October 20th, where it joined a convoy with eleven other ships.

 On October 21st, the convoy left Manila and entered the South China Sea.
 The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
 This made the ships targets for submarines.
-The U.S. Military also was reading the Japanese military code and knew their POWs in the convoy.
-To preserve the secret that they could read the code, they did not inform the submarines that there were POWs being transported to Japan in the convoy.
+The U.S. Military also was reading the Japanese military code and knew their were POWs on a ship in the convoy.
+To preserve the secret that they could read the code, they did not inform the submarines of this.

 According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, at 5:00 pm, the ship was in the Bashi Channel of the South China Sea, and some POWs were on deck preparing dinner for those POWs in the ship's two holds.
-Suddenly, the Japanes guards ran to the bow of the ship and watched a torpedo pass in front of the ship.
-The Japanese next ran to the ship's stern, and watched another torpedo pass behind the ship.
+Suddenly, sirens and alarms went off warning American submarines were in the area.
+The POWs in the holds starting chanting for the ships to sink the ship.
+The Japanese guards ran to the bow of the ship and watched a torpedo pass in front of the ship.
+The Japanese next ran to the ship's stern and watched another torpedo pass behind the ship.
 There was a sudden jar and the ship stopped dead in the water.
 Two torpedoes had hit the ship in its third hold where there were no POWs.
 It is believed that the submarine that fired the torpedoes was the U. S. S Snook.

-The Japanese guards aimed their machine-guns at the POWs who were on deck who climbed into the holds to escape.
-After they were in the holds, the Japanese cut the rope ladders and put the hatch covers on the holds but did not tie down the covers.
+The Japanese guards used their rifles as clubs and beat the POWs on deck so they would go into the holds.2 After they were in the holds, the Japanese cut the rope ladders and put the hatch covers on the holds but did not tie down the covers.
 The Japanese abandoned ship leaving the POWs to die.

-At first, few POWs attempted to escape the ship.
-As the ship got lower in the water, more POWs took to the water.
+At first, few POWs attempted to escape the ship as it got lower in the water.
+The aft began to take on water and go under.
+This caused the ship to split into two halves but stayed afloat.
+This was when most of the POWs took to the water.
 Those POWs too weak to swim raided the ship's food lockers, because they wanted to die with full stomachs.
 Many POWs attempted to escape the ship by clinging to rafts, hatch covers, flotsam, and jetsam.
-Three POWs found an abandoned lifeboat.
-Since it had no oars and the seas were rough, they could not maneuver the boat to rescue other POWs.
+Three POWs found an abandoned lifeboat which had no oars.
+Since the seas were rough, with waves as high as fifteen feet, they could not maneuver the boat to rescue other POWs.
 These men stated that most of the POWs were still on deck even after it became apparent that the ship was sinking.

 The exact time of the ship's sinking is not known since it took place after dark.
-At some point, the ship had split in two.
-According to the surviving POWs, as evening became night, the cries for help became fewer and fewer until there was silence.
+According to the survivors, as the night got later the cries for help became fewer and fewer until there was silence.
 The next morning, two more POWs were pulled into the lifeboat.

-Only nine POWs survived the sinking of the Arisan Maru, but Cpl.
-Bruno J. Pierotti was not one of them.
-Since Cpl.
-Bruno J. Pierotti died at sea, his name appears on the Tablets of the Missing at the American Military cemetery outside of Manila.
-His parents also had a memorial headstone placed at Sacred Heart Catholic Cemetery in Pomeroy, Ohio.
+Only nine POWs survived the sinking of the Arisan Maru, and only eight lived to see the end of the war.
+Cpl.
+Peter J. Pierotti was not one of them.
+Since he was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery at Manila.